 Surprise!
 After the success of the MiniBrute synthesizer, Arturia has delved further into the microcosmos.
 We all expected a real “Brute” synthesizer, a full-blown version of the “mini” with 4 octaves, 4-voice polyphony, memory and some extra controls (such as a ribbon controller).
-But we had it all wrong – Arturia has released the MicroBrute.

-But the real surprise is that the tiny MicroBrute (the dwarf) is a fantastic musical instrument.
 The concept behind this latest Arturia offspring is clever and flexible, thanks to its cute CV-department, together with MIDI and USB.
 It’s a fun instrument, a magic box par excellence, a synthesizer for sound engineers and all-round musicians.

 A dwarf, a dwarf …